Aladin147/BLKWDS_Manager/README.md

 ## ✅ Version

-Current: **v1.0.0-rc38 – Release Candidate 38**
+Current: **v1.0.0-beta – Beta Release**

 ---

-## 🐛 Known Issues
+## 🐛 Beta Testing Instructions

-- **Static Analysis Issues**: Need to fix use_build_context_synchronously warnings and clean up unused code
-- **UI Standardization**: Some inconsistencies in typography and component usage remain

-All critical database issues have been resolved, including the environment-aware data seeding system.
-State management has been standardized on the ValueNotifier pattern.
-Comprehensive test coverage has been implemented across unit, widget, and integration tests.
+1. **Installation**
+   - Download the installer from the internal distribution site
+   - Run the installer and follow the on-screen instructions
+   - Launch BLKWDS Manager from the Start menu or desktop shortcut

+2. **Documentation**
+   - Refer to the user documentation in the docs/user_guide directory
+   - Start with the quick_start.md guide for a quick overview
+   - Use the README.md in the user_guide directory for comprehensive information

+3. **Feedback**
+   - Report any issues or suggestions through the internal feedback form
+   - Include detailed steps to reproduce any issues
+   - Provide screenshots if applicable
+   - Suggest improvements for usability or functionality

-For a complete list of known issues and their status, see `project_status.md`.
+For a complete list of features and known issues, see `project_status.md`.

 ---